Paramedic - NRP Recertification Information

 Cardiovascular

-• Login to your National Registry account.
-Complete a recertification by examination application and pay the exam fee.
+- Login to your National Registry account.
+Complete a recertification by examination application and pay the examination fee.

-• After 24-48 hours, login to your National Registry account and print your Authorization to Test (ATT) letter.
-Follow the directions in the letter to schedule your exam.
+- After 24-48 hours, login to your National Registry account and print your Authorization to Test (ATT) letter.
+Follow the directions in the letter to schedule your examination.

-• You may make one attempt to take and pass the exam beginning on April 1 (one year prior to your current expiration date) and March 31.
-A cognitive competency by exam form will become available through your National Registry account upon successful completion of the exam.
+- You may make one attempt to take and pass the examination between April 1 (one year prior to your current expiration date) and March 31 (your expiration date).

 'Active' or 'Inactive' Status

-When renewing National Registry certification, Paramedics have the option of declaring their status as either "Active" or "In Active".
+When renewing National Registry certification, Paramedics have the option of declaring their status as either "Active" or "Inactive".
 Active status means the Paramedic is 'actively' working and providing patient care.
-To renew with an 'active status', Paramedics are required to be affiliated with an EMS Agency or Service with a Training Officer and a Medical Director.
+To renew with an 'active status', Paramedics are required to be affiliated with an EMS agency or service and have their skills verified by a training officer and medical director.

 Inactive status is not for those unable to obtain and meet the educational requirements or those who have had limitations or revocation of a health care license.